open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Extensions/README.md

 ### BaggageActivityProcessor

-The BaggageActivityProcessor reads entries stored in Baggage from the parent context and adds the baggage keys and values to the `Activity` as tags(attributes) on start.
+The BaggageActivityProcessor reads entries stored in Baggage from the current `Baggage` and adds the baggage keys and values to the `Activity` as tags(attributes) on start.

 Add this activity processor to a tracer provider.